Exploring Relations among Fairness Notions in Discrete Fair Division: Introduction

 The most common setting in fair division is equally-entitled agents having additive valuations over goods.
-For this setting, \cite{bouveret2016characterizing} studied implications among 5 fairness notions: CEEI, EF, PROP, MMS, and min-max-share (also called minimum EF share). \cite{amanatidis2018comparing} studies implications between multiplicative approximations of fairness notions. \cite{aziz2021fair} consider implications between EF, PROP, EF1, and PROP1 for mixed manna instead. \cite{chakraborty2024weighted} studies implications for the weighted setting among EF1, PROP1, APS, MNW, and other notions.
-Over time, as new fairness notions were proposed \cite{caragiannis2023new,babaioff2023fair,barman2018groupwise,aziz2018knowledge}, their connections with other well-established notions were studied.
-However, the above works only consider a limited number of fairness notions and fair division settings.
+For this setting, \citet{bouveret2016characterizing} studied implications among 5 fairness notions: CEEI, EF, PROP, MMS, and min-max-share (also called minimum EF share). \citet{amanatidis2018comparing} study implications between multiplicative approximations of fairness notions. \citet{aziz2021fair} consider implications between EF, PROP, EF1, and PROP1 for mixed manna instead. \citet{chakraborty2024weighted} study implications for the weighted setting among EF1, PROP1, APS, MNW, and other notions.
+Over time, as new fairness notions were proposed, their connections with other well-established notions were studied \citep{caragiannis2023new,babaioff2023fair,barman2018groupwise,aziz2018knowledge,aziz2024almost}.
+However, the above works only consider a few fairness notions and fair division settings.
 Our work, on the other hand, aims to be more exhaustive and thus have broader applicability.